HyperGameDev/Alien-Meat-World-0.1/readme.md

-# Alien Meat World
+# Harvest: EARTH!

-This is the github repo for the game Lýz makes in her streams.
+This is the github repo for the game Lýz is making during her livestreams!
 Find the streams [here](https://www.patreon.com/HyperGameDev).
 Thanks to everyone [here](https://docs.google.com/spreadsheets/d/18sNHRUy0WmAL3Gzo8xI9gAq4eJD3nLzMznWri01CLxQ/edit?usp=sharing) for your contributions!